scandum/wolfsort/README.md

 -------------------------------------------------------------
 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
 The source code was compiled using g++ -O3 -fpermissive bench.c.
 All comparisons are inlined through the cmp macro.
-Each test was ran 100 times with the best run and average reported.
+A table with the best and average time in seconds can be uncollapsed below the bar graph.

 ![Graph](/images/graph1.png)